 As mentioned above, a job or family matter that requires you to shift from your current location to somewhere further away is one of the simpler reasons people decide to sell their house and relocate.
 This isn’t necessarily the right decision for everyone, though.
 Moving is a stressful and expensive experience with lasting consequences, both positive and negative.
 Are you unhappy with your current neighbourhood?
 For what reasons?
 If you feel unsafe or disconnected from family and friends then maybe it is a good idea to move.
+In which case, you can read more about buying a house in a new location on various blog posts.
 However, perhaps you haven’t explored the local area enough to realise its appeal.
 Get to know your surroundings before choosing to leave.

 If you’re feeling bored of your current living arrangements, discern whether or not this might be because you haven’t played with your environment for a while.
 Even a touch of new paint can liven up an old room.
 If you’d rather not renovate your entire home, choose one or two rooms to focus on.
 Beautiful bathrooms Letchworth is a great place to start and even this comparatively small change can make a big difference to how you feel about your home.
 Spending many years in the same place can grow tedious, so if you feel bored by your home then it might be cheaper and more fun to renovate instead of move.